 Let’s get one thing out of the way right now: We’re not looking to replace your internal team.
 Instead, we’re here to augment your work.
-We support companies building or running internal marketing teams.
+We support companies in building or running internal marketing teams.
 Our goal is to help teams run at peak efficiency.
-Our core strategic value is benchmarking internal teams to validate performance, increase intensity, expand creative testing abilities, gather new ideas, and share best practices.
+Our core strategic value is benchmarking internal teams to validate performance, increase the intensity, expand creative testing abilities, gather new ideas, and share best practices.

 We believe all companies should have an internal marketing team as part of their core competence.
 If they’re going to maintain the highest possible net profit it is vitally important for them to have an internal marketing team.
 But we have also seen that there is tremendous strategic value in benchmarking internal teams:

 Helps management verify that they’ve got a great team, so they don’t have to lose focus wondering if they could do better.

 Increases competition and intensity within the internal team, but in a way that supports performance and shares best practices.

 Allows the internal team (and the external team) to develop new ideas faster and build on each other’s work, both for media buying and creative strategy.
 This helps to reduce tunnel vision, to keep ad creative fresh, and ad performance up.

 So we’re not here to replace you.
 We’re here to augment your efforts.
 We are an external creative studio and user acquisition team.